 “Satyameva Jayate” – Pandit Madan Mohan Malviya

-“Swaraj mera janamsiddh adhikar hai, aur mai ise lekar rahuga” – Bal Gangadhar Tilak
+“Swaraj mera janamsiddh adhikar hai, aur mai ise lekar rahunga” – Bal Gangadhar Tilak

-“Swaraj is my birth right and I shall have it”, said by Bal Gangadhar Tilak ignited the spark of patriotism amongst countless Indians during the freedom struggle.
-He is the one who emphasised on the education of youth, mobilised the people from all sections of society.
+“Swaraj is my birthright and I shall have it,” this slogan coined by Bal Gangadhar Tilak ignited the spark of patriotism amongst countless Indians during the freedom struggle.
+He is the one who emphasised on the education of youth and mobilised people from all sections of society.
 This popular nationalist, social reformer and also a lawyer strongly advocated human rights.
 His slogan motivated people to attain complete freedom and also provoked love for the country among them.

 “Ab bhi jiska khoon nahi khaula khoon nahi vo paani hai, jo desh ke kaam na aaye vo bekaar jawani hai” – Chandrashekar Azad

-This slogan has lit the spirit to fight for the country
+This slogan lit the spirit to fight for the country.